Fracton

 A fracton is a collective quantized vibration on a substrate with a fractal structure.

 Fractons are the fractal analog of phonons.
 Phonons are the result of applying translational symmetry to the potential in a Schrödinger equation.
 Fractal self-similarity can be thought of as a symmetry somewhat comparable to translational symmetry.
 Translational symmetry is symmetry under displacement or change of position, and fractal self-similarity is symmetry under change of scale.
 The quantum mechanical solutions to such a problem in general lead to a continuum of states with different frequencies.
 In other words, a fracton band is comparable to a phonon band.
 The vibrational modes are restricted to part of the substrate and are thus not fully delocalized, unlike phonon vibrational modes.
-Instead, there is a hierarchy of vibrational modes that encompass smaller and smaller parts of the substrate[Needs ref.].
+Instead, there is a hierarchy of vibrational modes that encompass smaller and smaller parts of the substrate.